Mark Longwell: Career

-Youth and College
+Youth and college

 Longwell played high school soccer at Trumbull High School in Trumbull, Connecticut where he a two-time All-State selection.
 He then played college soccer for Fairfield University where he was named All New England and the Tri-State Conference MVP in his junior and senior years.
 Longwell played with Slough Town FC in Slough, England in 1978, trained with Liverpool F.C. in the summer of 1980, and trained with Chelsea FC in the summer of 1982.

 Professional

 Longwell played for Slough Town F.C. in 1978 in the English Isthmian League.
 After Fairfield, Longwell had multiple tryouts at the professional level.
 He then signed with the Tampa Bay Rowdiesof the North American Soccer League.
-He made his professional debut on August 5, 1983 against the Chicago Sting, in a 4–3 win.
+He made his professional debut on August 5, 1983, against the Chicago Sting, in a 4–3 win.
 He also played for the 1983–84 Tampa Bay Rowdies Indoor team.
 On April 3, 1984, Longwell signed with the Fort Lauderdale Sun of the newly established United Soccer League.
 The Sun went on to win the 1984 USL championship with Longwell as captain.
-After retirement from the game he loved, Mark settled down and had a great family including three kids with his wife Catherine.
-His claim to fame, however, is that he has Kirk Atamian as a son-in-law.